Skip to content

 Christmas at Upton House and Gardens

 Enjoy enchanting displays based around Aesop’s fables with plenty to keep the little ones entertained with a family quest.
-There are special themed events including winter afternoon tea talks, a festive visit after dark, and wreath making workshops.
+There are special themed events including winter afternoon tea talks, and the Gift Shop and Pavilion Cafe are open for winter warmers and Christmas shopping inspiration.